GLOBAL MARKETS-European shares sink again, dollar holds strong

 U.S. growth of 4 percent in annualised terms in the second quarter came at a time when poor company results and concerns over a still escalating situation in Ukraine have added to worries that Europe will take far longer to recover.

-Euro zone data on Thursday showed inflation slowing to just 0.4 percent, adding to those doubts, and the pan-European FTSEurofirst 300 index was down 0.7 percent by midday.
+Euro zone inflation numbers on Thursday are expected to add to those doubts, and the pan-European FTSEurofirst 300 index was 0.2 percent lower in a choppy opening.

 "Despite some decent earnings from a number of blue-chips, the market is stuck in a range, with a number of negative catalysts including Argentina's default at the forefront of investors' minds," said Lionel Jardin, head of institutional sales at Assya Capital, in Paris.

-While the dollar gained against its Australian counterpart and other higher-yielding plays, the euro held steady just below $1.34.

-A rough ride this week has seen the single currency fall to its lowest since November but it was little changed after the inflation numbers.
+The euro was holding steady just below $1.34 after a rough ride this week that has seen it fall to its lowest since November.

-The promise of U.S. jobs numbers on Friday was also likely to keep trading in tighter ranges, dealers said.

-"The market is now a little bit too far ahead of itself," said Adam Myers, head of currency strategy at Credit Agricole in London.
-"There's not going to be any Fed interest rate rises in the first half of 2015 and that's what the market is pretty much pricing in at the moment.
-It will only take a weak payrolls number and we'll see quite a snapback."
+Currency traders said the inflation numbers - expected to show annual price growth of just 0.5 percent in the bloc - might provide the fuel for more sales but that any move might be capped ahead of another round of major U.S. figures on Friday.

+"Meagre inflation readings will underline the case for loose monetary policy for a very extended period of time," analysts from Dutch bank ING said in a morning note.
+"This would add to the negative sentiment behind the euro but given the scale of softness this week already, downside may be only modest."

 While the prospect of a solid U.S. recovery gave equities some general support, many Asian shares slipped on profit-taking after making hefty gains since the middle of this month.